wandb/docs/docs/guides/model_registry/automation.md

 5. Click on the **New webhook** button.
 6. Provide a name for your webhook in the **Name** field.
 7. Provide the endpoint URL for the webhook in the **URL** field.
+8. (Optional) From the **Secret** dropdown menu, select the secret you want to use to authenticate the webhook payload.
+9. (Optional) From the **Access token** dropdown menu, select the access token you want to use to authorize the sender.

 ### Add a webhook